JoAnFe/MobDev-Final/restive/readme.md

 # Mindfulness and Breathing Exercises App

-This app is designed to help users manage stress and improve focus through guided breathing techniques.
-Inspired by mindfulness practices, it offers a simple and effective way to engage in breathing exercises, track progress, and customize session lengths according to individual needs.
+This app is designed to help people manage stress and improve focus through guided breathing techniques.
+Design to be as mimimal as as distraction free as possible, Restive exists to help you overcome worry and mental fatiuge.
+Inspired by mindfulness practices, it offers a simple and effective way to engage in breathing exercises, track progress, and customise session lengths according to your needs.

 ## Features

-- **Dynamic Breathing Visualization**: A visual representation of breathing exercises to guide users through each session.
+- **Breathing Visualization**: A simple representation of breathing exercises to guide you through each session.
-- **Customizable Sessions**: Users can adjust the duration of breaths and sessions to fit their personal preferences.
+- **Customizable Sessions**: You can adjust the length of your sessions, mesured in breaths.
-- **Progress Tracking**: Track the number of completed breathing sessions and visualize progress over time.
+- **Progress Tracking**: Track the number of completed breathing sessions and see a simple counter to track your progress.
-- **Simple, Intuitive Interface**: Designed for ease of use, focusing on a minimalist aesthetic to encourage relaxation and concentration.
+- **Simple, Intuitive Interface**: Designed for ease of use, a minimalist aesthetic keeps distractions at bay.

+## Getting Started

 ## Getting Started